-Northwest Toronto and Finch Avenue are no stranger to severe weather.
+Northwest Toronto residents and businesses are no stranger to severe weather.
 Flooded basements and stalled traffic are a common hazard due to our increasingly heavy rains.

 Metrolinx rightly notes, “For Metrolinx, improving resilience is a necessity, not an option.
 The operational, financial and public risks of inaction are unacceptable, while timely action could bring secondary benefits.
 GTHA residents and their communities expect Metrolinx to proactively consider the impacts of climate change when planning, building and operating infrastructure.”

 Page viii, Metrolinx’s Planning for Resiliency: Toward a Corporate Climate Adaptation Plan (2017)

 The Mobility Greenway’s carefully engineered raingardens (low impact development) uses plants, trees and a mix of permeable surfaces and soil to ensure community resilience and deliver the primary and secondary benefits we deserve.

 Designed to be eligible for the Federal Government's merit based Disaster Mitigation and Adaption Fund, this project's sizeable benefits can come at minimal cost to both Torontonians and the Province.